texstudio-org/texstudio/README.md

 <p align="center">
 <img alt="Auto completion" src="https://texstudio.org/images/autocompletion-help.png"> </p>

 * More than 1000 mathematical symbols

 Quick access to more than 1000 mathematical symbols.

 <p align="center"><img alt="Symbols" src="https://texstudio.org/images/symbols.png"> </p>

 * Bookmarks

-Use bookmarks too keep references to important places in your text and to navigate there quickly.
+Use bookmarks to keep references to important places in your text and to navigate there quickly.

 Tooltips show a preview of the code position.

 <p align="center"><img alt="Bookmarks" src="https://texstudio.org/images/bookmarks.png"> </p>

 * Link overlays

 Filenames, references and citations turn into links when moving the mouse over them while holding <Ctrl>.